 Specialty Fuel Additives Market Size By Product (Deposit Control Additives, Cetane Improvers, Antioxidants, Corrosion Inhibitors, Lubricity Improvers, Cold Flow Improvers), By Application (Gasoline, Diesel, ATF), Industry Analysis Report, Regional Outlook, Application Potential, Price Trends, Competitive Market Share & Forecast, 2016 – 2023

-Specialty Fuel Additives Market size was over USD 6 billion in 2015, with estimated growth of more than 6.5% from 2016 to 2023.
+Specialty Fuel Additives Market size was recorded at over $6 billion in 2015, with an estimated growth rate of more than 6.5% from 2016 to 2023.

 Get more details on this report - Request Free Sample PDF

-Environmental Protection Act of the U.S. has made it mandatory for heavy vehicles to use cleaner diesel with low sulfur content.
+The Environmental Protection Act of the U.S. has made it mandatory for heavy vehicles to use cleaner diesel with low sulfur content.
 Low sulfur content requires cold flow improvers which is a type of specialty fuel additive.
-Hence, this act is expected to positively influence the U.S. specialty fuel additives market.
+This act is expected to positively influence the specialty fuel additives market.
 In the U.S., consumption of ultra-low sulfur diesel (ULSD) containing 0-15 ppm (parts per million) in 2012 was stated to be 1,255.5 million gallons.

 Cetane improvers are used in diesel to reduce ignition delays in the engine.
-It also improves cetane number leading to better performance of the vehicle.
-Increasing preference towards fuel economic measures is expected to drive the cetane improvers market.
-The global cetane improvers market will exceed USD 970 million by 2023 owing to increased ULSD consumption.
-Cold flow improvers market is anticipated to witness gains over 8% with volume share of approximately 7.5% in 2023.
+They also improve cetane number leading to better performance of the vehicle.
+Increasing preference towards fuel economic measures is expected to drive this segment in the global market.
+The global cetane improvers segment will exceed $970 million by 2023 owing to increased ULSD consumption.
+Cold flow improvers segment is anticipated to witness gains over 8% with volume share of approximately 7.5% in 2023.

 North America will be driven by U.S. which is major market for gasoline and diesel.
 U.S consumption of gasoline and diesel was around 8,750 thousand barrels per day in 2010 and exceeded 8840 thousand barrels per day in 2013.
-Corresponding to the growing fuel consumption, by 2023, the U.S specialty fuel additives market will surpass USD 2.5 billion.
+Corresponding to the growing fuel consumption, by 2023, the U.S specialty fuel additives market will surpass $2.5 billion.

 Competitive Market Share

 Specialty fuel additives market analysis is partly consolidated and competitive, as the top industry participants accounted for below 50% industry revenue share in 2015.

-Global fuel additives market is anticipated to exceed USD 8 billion by 2023.
-Fuel additives increase the fuel efficiency of vehicle and leads to better performance.
-Global fuel additives market is currently witnessing strong growth owing to increasing demand for ULSD.
+Global specialty fuel additives market value is anticipated to exceed $8 billion by 2023.
+Fuel additives increase the fuel efficiency of vehicle and lead to better performance.
+Global fuel additives demand is currently witnessing strong growth owing to increasing demand for ULSD.
 ULSD requires an extra dose of fuel additives for smooth performance of vehicle.

 North America and Europe regions have implemented stringent carbon emission and environmental regulations.
-Hence, fuel additives which serve these purposes of fuel efficiency and low carbon emission are witnessing strong growth across the globe.
+Hence, fuel additives which serve these purposes of fuel efficiency and low carbon emission are witnessing strong growth across these regions.